nkirotekithinji1/Automation-testing/README.md

 4. Points -Checks to see that you can watch a video,earn and spend a point.

 # Object Repository
-Includes all the spyed object ids eg: A coin's id.
+Includes all the spyed object ids eg: A coin's id,buttons id etc.

+# Running the application
+After installation of Katalon Studio,open the project and double click on any of the testcases and run on ay IDE of your choice.